BU-git/friends_photos_16/FriendsPhotosRESTAPI.md

     * ### [Get a list of event ids where the user has the specified role] (FriendsPhotosRESTAPI.md/#get-a-list-of-event-ids-where-the-user-has-the-specified-role-1)

-    * ### [Get a list of events which are within the specified radius from the specified coordinates] (FriendsPhotosRESTAPI.md/#get-a-list-of-events-which-are-within-the-specified-radius-from-the-specified-coordinates-1)
+    * ### [Get a list of events which are within the specified radius from the specified coordinate] (FriendsPhotosRESTAPI.md/#get-a-list-of-events-which-are-within-the-specified-radius-from-the-specified-coordinate-1)

     * ### [Get a list of events in the specified coordinate range] (FriendsPhotosRESTAPI.md/#get-a-list-of-events-in-the-specified-coordinate-range-1)